dymmond/esmerald/docs/en/docs/scheduler/scheduler.md

 ## Tasks

 Tasks are simple pieces of functionality that contains the logic needed to run on a specific time.
-Esmerald does not enforce any specific file name where the tasks should be, you can place them anywhere you want.
+Ravyn does not enforce any specific file name where the tasks should be, you can place them anywhere you want.

-Once the tasks are created, you need to pass that same information to your Esmerald instance.
+Once the tasks are created, you need to pass that same information to your Ravyn instance.

 !!! tip
     There are more details about [how to create tasks](./handler.md) in the next section.